bklogic/backlogic-project/docs/GetStarted/getStartedWithDataAccessService.md

     The input for this service contains the single query parameter: `state`.

+> Tip: use Ctrl + S to save file and Ctrl + W to close file.

 3. **Specify Output**
     - Open `output.json` file
     - Type or paste: